 This is the whole script for the .c-File, only the init event is fade-out to increase overview.
-It is similar.
+It is similar for each input event generate an operation whole body of the operation

-The type of the argument mdl is tested in the script in the second line.
-The test itself is an assertion (necessarv?) but more an asserted documentation.
-You see here which class is really used as container of the Javadoc data.
-Look to the for fbcl/fblock/Module FBcl.html (www).
+The type of the argument md1 is tested in the script in the second line.
+The test itself is an assertion (necessary?) but more an asserted documentation.
+You see here which class is really used as container of the data.
+Look to the Javadoc for fbcl/fblock/Module FBcl.html (www).

-The $\langle : \rangle$ on end of the line after $\langle :type:...$ prevents output of a newline, the script text continues with the next given text ( $\langle : \rangle$ means, skip all white spaces in the script).
+The <: > on end of the line after <:type:...

+prevents output of a newline, the script text

+continues with the next given text (<: >

+means, skip all white spaces in the script).